Autoimmune Encephalitis

 - Recovery occurs in reverse order of symptom progression — autonomic stability returns first, psychiatric symptoms last

-- Post-HSV worsening at 2–6 weeks = NMDA-R antibodies from viral neuronal destruction exposing antigens — treat with immunotherapy, not antivirals
+- Post-HSV worsening within weeks to a few months (median ~27 days) = NMDA-R antibodies from viral neuronal destruction exposing antigens — treat with immunotherapy, not antivirals

 Anti-LGI1 Encephalitis